celinedurniak/V20Diffraction/README.md

    Python script to display metadata stored in a selected ROOT file

 - `plot_all_root_data.py`
-   Python script to plot all graphs stored in a ROOT file
+   Python script to plot all graphs stored in a ROOT file.
+There are options to save 1D datasets as .dat or .png and 2D datasets as .dat, .png or .tiff files.
+For 2D, the user can also choose to invert the y-axis.

 - `projection_2D.py`
    Python script to calculate 1D projection of selected portion of 2D contourplot.